aisha-x/THM/Learn/SOC Level 1/Summit.md

 # Questions

-**What is the first flag you receive after successfully detecting sample1.exe?**
+**1- What is the first flag you receive after successfully detecting sample1.exe?**

 We need to follow Sphinx’s instructions and help see if PicoSecure’s security tools can detected the malware samples executed by him.
 He will start with something sample,